 Conclusion: Not a Liar, but Lord

 The theory that Jesus was a liar collapses under scrutiny.
-His life lacked the hallmarks of deceit, including personal gain or manipulative behavior.
-Instead, He lived a life of humility, integrity, and self-sacrifice.
-The unwavering belief of His disciples, many of whom died for their faith, further supports the truth of His claims.
+His life lacked the hallmarks of deceit — including personal gain, manipulation, or secret agendas.
+Instead, He lived with unmatched humility, integrity, and sacrificial love.

 External Links: